 - In the classroom, use the spot markers on the floor or wall to help students line up or sit for circle time

 We hope you have a FIN-tastic time learning about sharks while playing this fun game!
 We always LOVE to see photos, so if you’re on Instagram or Facebook, tag us @livingporpoisefully.

 Know someone who might have a splashing time with this?
-Send them the link or share it on social! 💙
+Be jawsome and send them the link or share it on social! 💙

 Disclaimer: All activities on this blog are intended to be performed with adult supervision.
 Appropriate and reasonable caution should be used when activities call for the use of materials that could potentially be harmful, such as scissors, or items that could present a choking risk (small items), or a drowning risk (water activities), and with introducing a new food/ingredient to a child (allergies).
 Observe caution and safety at all times.
 The author and blog disclaim liability for any damage, mishap, or injury that may occur from engaging in any of these activities on this blog.